TheMastro-11/Tezos-Contracts/experiments/Interactions/README.md

 | *storage-fee* | 0,01675tez |
 | *gas* | 1.457gu |
 | *bytes* | 67 |
-Actually this entrypoint has two differents:
+Actually, this entrypoint has two different:
 * add
 * remove
 The first one costs more because requires a storage change meanwhile the *baker-fee* is the same.

 ## Blind Auction
-In this SC can be called two differents entry-points.
+In this SC can be called two different entry-points.
 The first one is the *bid* and requires a total fee of **0,015545tez**:
 | Type | Cost |
 | - | :-: |